Why Your Pet's Dental Health Is So Important

 By Kris Pippin, DVM • February 2026 • 4 min read

-By age three, most dogs and cats already show signs of dental disease.
+According to the American Veterinary Medical Association, over 80% of dogs and 70% of cats show signs of periodontal disease by age three.
 It's one of the most common conditions we diagnose, yet it's also one of the most preventable.
 The effects go far beyond bad breath—untreated dental disease can lead to pain, difficulty eating, and even damage to the heart, kidneys, and liver as bacteria from the mouth enter the bloodstream.

 The visible tartar on your pet's teeth is only part of the story.
 The real damage often occurs below the gum line, where bacteria attack the structures that support the teeth.
 This is why professional dental cleanings under anesthesia are so important—they allow us to thoroughly examine every tooth, take dental X-rays, and address problems before they become serious.